quixio/quix-docs/docs/platform/tutorials/image-processing/other-services.md

 # Other services

 There are some additional services in the pipeline that provide useful functionality.
-These range from S3 storage of data to calculation of vehicles per hour in a specific location.
+These range from S3 storage of data to calculation of the maximum vehicles per day in a specific location.

 ![Other services](../image-processing/images/other-services-pipeline-segment.png)

-Briefly, these other services are:
+Briefly, these services are:

 1. *Cam vehicles* - calculates the total vehicles, where vehicle is defined as one of: car, 'bus', 'truck', 'motorbike'.
 This number is fed into the *Max vehicle window* service.

-2. *Max vehicle window* - calculates the total vehicles over a time window of one day.
+2. *Max vehicle window* - calculates the maximum vehicles over a time window of one day.
 This service sends messages to the Data API service.

 3. *Data API* - this REST API service provide two endpoints: one returns the *Max vehicle window* values for the specified camera, and the other endpoint returns camera data for the specified camera.
 This API is called by the UI to obtain useful data.

 4. *S3* - stores objects in Amazon Web Services (AWS) S3.
 This service enables you to persist any data or results you might like to keep more permanently.

-## What they do

-The key thing this service does is ...

-### Cam vehicles
+## Cam vehicles

-This service simply adds together objects of the following types: car, bus, truck, motorbike.
+This service simply adds together objects of the following types: car, bus, truck, motorbike to obtain a total number of vehicles.
 It classes these objects as vehicles.
 The message output to the next stage in the pipeline, max vehicles, is as follows:

 ``` json
 {